Diabetic Nephropathy (Kidney Disease)

 As the disease worsens, more albumin leaks into the urine.
-This stage may be called severely increased albuminuria (macroalbuminuria).
+This stage is called severely increased albuminuria (previously called macroalbuminuria).
 As the albumin increases, the kidneys can’t cleanse the blood as well.
 Wastes are left in the blood.
 Blood pressure often rises as well.

 It is rare for kidney damage to happen in the first 10 years of diabetes.
 Kidney failure often happens 15 to 25 years after the first symptoms of diabetes.
 If you have had diabetes for more than 25 years without any signs of kidney failure, your risk of having it decreases.

 If you have diabetes, it’s important to be checked regularly for kidney disease.
 To do this, your healthcare provider will monitor the waste products in your blood and urine.
 Your provider will test your urine to check for a protein called albumin.
 Normally, urine should not have any albumin.
 Even a small amount of albumin in your urine is a sign of early kidney damage.
 The main waste product checked for in the blood is known as creatinine.

 If kidney disease is found, your healthcare provider will address it as part of your diabetes treatment plan.

 What is the treatment for diabetic kidney disease?

 Treatment will depend on your symptoms, age, and general health.
 It will also depend on how severe the condition is.

 - Following the correct diet, including possibly being advised to watch your protein intake.